nazrulislambhat/JS-Docs/20-randomideas-rest-api/06-atlas-setup.md

 ## Create an Organization

 Once you log in, create an organization.
 You can name it whatever you want.
-I'm going to name mine `Traversy Media`.
+I'm going to name mine `Islam Media`.

 ## Create a Project